codyshepherd/dm-tools/readme.md

 * Defer initiative until end of turn
 * Add/remove characters to/from list on the fly
 * Display and edit current and max HP for all combatants
-  * HP is automatically populated from the web for D&D 5e SRD monsters
 * Display and edit combatant conditions
   * D&D 5e conditions, plus Inspiration, are supported
-  * currently this requires typing in the full name of the condition; a better interface would be nice
+  * currently this requires typing in the full name of the condition; a better interface is forthcoming
+* Automatically populates HP, Immunities, Resistances, and Vulnerabilities for D&D 5e SRD monsters

 Also features a log of past commands.

 ### Future Goals
-- [x] interactive runtime to track session
-- [ ] collapsible column entries
-- [x] scrollable column text
 - [ ] live update characters' status
-  - [x] Max and current HP
+  - [ ] Add a legend for category symbols
   - [ ] Display names and creature type together
-  - [x] add and remove Conditions
-  - [ ] Some type of menu for adding conditions
+  - [ ] Add arbitrary emojis for conditions
-  - [ ] Clear all conditions
+  - [ ] Adjust HP for all combatants with a given name regex
   - [ ] Inventories
-- [x] set initiative / sort characters by initiative
 - [ ] roll dice
   - [ ] with modifiers
 - [ ] generate random encounter by CR

 ## plebs (and pockets)
-Call `./plebs.py` to generate an arbitary number of NPCs from arbitrary races.
+Generate an arbitary number of NPCs from arbitrary races.
 The generator can be configured by passing an alternate config.yaml, with `default-config.yaml` as an example.

-This tool is best used by cd-ing into the `plebs/` directory and then calling `./plebs.py` with options.

-See available options with `./plebs --help`.
+See available options with `plebs --help`.

 Currently produces the following stats for a given NPC:
 - age